oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

 ## Introduction

-This lab shows how to provision Pluggable Databases (PDBs) in a multitenant Container Database (CDB) from Oracle Enterprise Manager Cloud Control (EM).
+This lab shows how to provision Pluggable Databases (PDBs) in a multitenant Container Database (CDB) using Oracle Enterprise Manager Cloud Control (EM).

 Estimated time: 30 minutes